 That's it!
 Your tasty lunch is ready.

-- When making this salad, you should definitely use Haas avocado.
+- You should definitely use Haas avocado.
 It's creamy and flavorful, while other avocado varieties can be watery or fibrous.

 - I also recommend that you pick a large avocado that's just ripe, not hard, but not too soft.